This post was updated on July 7, 2022.

 Adding users is an easy place for a vendor to insert a hidden fee.
 Sometimes the ‘cost-per-user’ is stated directly.
 Sometimes the plan includes a set amount of users.
 If you can’t find either, ask the vendor.

 Customization means different things from vendor to vendor.
-It’s important to know what is considered premium customization and what is not.
-What you talked about as an included feature may all of a sudden become an added service.
+It’s important to know what’s considered premium customization and what isn’t.
+What you discussed as an included feature may suddenly become an added service.

 Some things to clarify with your CRM vendor: